ntnu-itk-autonomous-ship-lab/psbmpc/ros2_ws/src/psbmpc_package/libs/psbmpc_lib/README.md

 <img src="psbmpc_lib_structure.png" width="400">

 Thus, there is a main library namespace **PSBMPC_LIB** which contains all the functionality.
 The namespace is further nested into **CPU** and **GPU** for versions of classes (with the same name, e.g. PSBMPC, Ownship,..) that have different implementation for the CPU and GPU version of the MPC, respectively.
-Common classes/functionality exists under the library namespace, such as a Kalman Filter, SBMPC, Mean-Reverting Ornstein-Uhlenbeck process, etc.
+Common classes/functionality exists under the library namespace, such as a Kalman Filter, SBMPC, Mean-Reverting Ornstein-Uhlenbeck process, etc.  <br>

+As Matlab is used for debugging and visualization, there are sections of commented out code in e.g. psbmpc.cpp that has the "title" "MATLAB PLOTTING FOR DEBUGGING".
+This code can be commented in to use to plot the different cost terms in the MPC, visualize the environment, plot the current own-ship trajectory, predicted obstacle trajectories, and plot the collision probabilities associated with them.

 The main modules (classes/structs) are explained below: </p>